kevinsullivan/cs2120f22/src/instructor/lectures/lecture_2.md

 show that x = z.
 We first apply substitutability using our proof of x = y to rewrite the x in the goal to y, yielding a new goal: y = z.
 But that is something we've already assumed is true.

+Or, if you prefer, in this last step, we can use the assumption that y = z to apply the axiom of the substitutability of equals to rewrite the y in y = z to z, yielding z = z.
+And that is proved from the reflexivity of the equality relation on any type of objects.
 QED.

 ## Conclusion